Tag Archives: LCD

 Now install required libraries for Flask, and define display ports:

-Asignal generator is an electronic device that generates electronic signals and waveforms.
+A signal generator is an electronic device that generates electronic signals and waveforms.
 These electronic signals are either repeating or non-repeating as per the requirements and field of applications.
 It is generally used in designing, testing, troubleshooting and repairing electronic devices.
-A signal generator can generate various kinds of waveforms.
-Most common are the sine wave, square wave, sawtooth wave and triangular wave.

 This instructable shows a full guide on how to make a 30 MHz signal generator for 12$, using an Arduino and an AD9850 DDS synthesizer module.
 The circuit is pretty simple and small enough to fit in your pocket.
 Kedar Nimbalkar, the author of the instructable, says: